 Have you ever been bored and had a knife on you with a stick nearby?
 Chances are, at one point you decided to carve that stick into a spear or other wooden creation.
 Well, many wharncliffe and sheepsfoot blades have a large belly portion that doesn’t curve upward to a pointy tip, allowing for a knife with excellent carving capabilities.
 Some wharncliffe knives have recurves built into them in order to allow for better slicing.

-It’s Hard To Stab Yourself
+It’s Difficult To Accidentally Pierce Yourself

 This is definitely one of the biggest sheepsfoot blade advantages.
 Anyone who uses a knife daily has most likely accidentally either stabbed or cut themselves.
 Well, since there isn’t a menacing tip on the end of a sheepsfoot or wharncliffe knife, badly stabbing yourself is pretty difficult to accomplish.
 There are some wharncliffe and sheepsfoot blades that do have sharp tips, but they are usually modified.
 A traditional sheepsfoot knife does not have a very sharp tip because of the smooth curve that transitions into the tip.